 If your body has had enough quality rest, usually, the drowsiness will pass.

 After all, in mindfulness meditation, maintaining awareness continuously in the present is a fundamental part.

 As a natural process, we neither love nor hate drowsiness.
-That’s part of the right attitude in meditation.
+That’s part of the right attitude for meditation.